Grècia flag Grècia: Entorn econòmic

 Reduced Tax Rate

-Temporary reduction to 13% (until 30 June 2022): nonalcoholic beverages, without addition of alcohol in any proportion and gaseous water; transportation of persons and their luggage; sport games tickets; cinema tickets; imported art objects, associations or antiquities and objects of artistic value when delivered by their creator or his successors; zoo tickets; services from gyms; services from dance schools and provided that they are not exempt.
+Temporary reduction to 13% (until 30 June 2023): non-alcoholic beverages, without the addition of alcohol in any proportion and gaseous water; transportation of persons and their luggage; imported art objects, associations or antiquities and objects of artistic value when delivered by their creator or his successors; zoo tickets; services from gyms; services from dance schools and provided that they are not exempt.

 The islands of Lesbos, Chios, Samos, Kos and Leros - affected by the refugee crisis - benefit from a 30% reduction of the standard VAT rates.